djangolondon/djangolondon.github.io/README.md

 To enable live-reloading in your browser [install the appropriate extension for your browser](http://livereload.com/extensions/#installing-sections)

+## Organizer Covers

+We create cover images on Mastodon / Twitter to promote the event.
+Here’s how.

+**First,** duplicate a past cover file, like `organizers/2023-04-12-cover.html`, for the new event.

+**Second,** edit the new cover file to use the correct details: date, talk titles, speaker names, and speaker images.

+**Third,** open the cover file in your browser at e.g. http://localhost:4000/organizers/2023-04-12-cover/

+**Fourth,** resize your browser to 1500 x 500.
+On Firefox you can use the rulers button at the top right of the devtools panel to get this perfect.

+**Fifth,** use your browser’s screenshot tool to capture the image.

 ## YouTube videos

 We record our online meetups with Zoom and upload the talks to our YouTube channel.